Dynamic Tables¶

 ---|---|---|

-+I | Insertion | This records only the insertions that occur. |
++I | Insertion | Records only the insertions that occur. |

--D | Delete | This deletes the last result. |
+-D | Delete | Deletes the last result. |

 If the downstream system supports upserting, you should use a primary key in Confluent Cloud for Apache Flink to avoid the need to use Update Before.

-Depending on the combination of source, sink, and business logic applied, you can end up with the following types of changelog streams:
+Depending on the combination of source, sink, and business logic applied, you can end up with the following types of changelog streams.

 Changelog stream types | Stream category | Changelog entry types |